ziapeltagames/lavender-hack/RULES.md

 # Combat

 Combat is divided up into rounds, which use the following procedure.
-Usage dice for armor is rolled at the start of combat.
-The value is the value of armor for the duration of the combat.
-Enemies do not roll for armor - they have fixed value listed in the stat block.

 * Declare Actions
     * Melee / Missile / Spell
-* Check Initiative
+* Check Initiative (Dex Test)
-    * Dexterity Test
     * If passed, character is quick, otherwise they are slow
 * Quick Actions
 * Enemy Actions